Special Interrogation Group

-The Special Interrogation Group (SIG) (Note: Some sources interpret the acronym "SIG" as "Special Identification Group".) was a unit of the British Army during World War II, formed largely of German-speaking Jewish volunteers from Mandatory Palestine.
+The Special Interrogation Group (SIG) (Note: Some sources interpret the acronym "SIG" as "Special Identification Group".) was a unit of the British Army during World War II, formed of German-speaking Jewish volunteers, most of whom were from Mandatory Palestine.
 Disguised as soldiers of the German Afrika Korps, members of the SIG undertook commando and sabotage operations against Axis forces during the Western Desert Campaign.

 Formation

 The inspiration for the SIG belonged to Captain Herbert Cecil Buck, MC of the 3rd Bn., 1st Punjab Regiment and later the Scots Guards, an Oxford scholar and German linguist.
 He had been captured in January 1942, but had soon managed to break free and had then escaped back across Libya to Egypt, partly using German uniforms and vehicles.
 He was surprised by the ease of his deception and felt that, with greater planning and preparation, the concept could be used more offensively, to assist raiding parties attack key targets behind enemy lines.
 His plan was approved and, in March 1942, he was appointed the commander of this new unit, the SIG.